 Early Life and Career

 Since then, Donnelly has released two full-length albums, “Beware of the Dogs” (2019) and “Old Man” (2021), both of which have received widespread praise from critics and fans alike.
-Her lyrics often address issues such as feminism, consent, and social justice, and she is known for her sharp wit and biting humor.
+She often addresses issues such as feminism, consent, and social justice in her lyrics, and people know her for her sharp wit and biting humor.

 Donnelly’s music has resonated with audiences around the world, and she has performed at major festivals such as Coachella and Glastonbury.
-Her songs have also been featured in popular television shows such as “Big Little Lies” and “The Handmaid’s Tale.”
+Popular television shows such as “Big Little Lies” and “The Handmaid’s Tale” have also featured her songs.

 In addition to her musical talents, Donnelly is also an outspoken advocate for social justice and women’s rights.
 She has used her platform to speak out against issues such as sexual harassment and assault in the music industry, and has been an active supporter of the #MeToo movement.